-Roux-en-Y gastric bypass may be right for individuals whose excess weight and weight-related medical conditions threaten to shorten their lives.
-During gastric bypass surgery, the stomach is divided to make a smaller pouch.
-This smaller pouch is then attached to a portion of the intestine, bypassing the larger stomach and the first part of the smaller intestine.
+This procedure is ideal for individuals whose excess weight and weight-related medical conditions threaten to shorten their lives.
+During gastric bypass surgery, the stomach is divided to make a small pouch, then attached to a portion of the intestine, to bypass the larger stomach and the first part of the smaller intestine.
 The surgery changes the absorption rate of food, as well as decreasing the amount that can be ingested.

 To register for a free education seminar, please call 443-777-7900.

 MedStar Franklin Square Medical Center